 The largest percentage of passengers were between 60-75 years old.
 There were several families who were traveling together with adult children in the 30-40’s.
-Like my husband and I, there were a handful of couples in there early 50’s.
+Like my husband and I, there were a handful of couples in their early 50’s.
 It does seem that the Viking cruise demographic is skewing a bit younger now that river cruising is becoming more and more popular.

 We expected a lot of rain during a spring cruise, but we were pleasantly surprised by a mini-heatwave on our cruise.
 We had a bit of rain the first few days, but it progressively got warmer as the days continued.
 This is not the norm and you should be prepared for rain with warm to cool days and cold evenings.
 If you happen to take this cruise in winter, I’ve created a list of what to pack for a winter river cruise that will help you take the guesswork out of what you should and should not bring.

 We loved the Viking Danube River cruise experience.
 It was a huge treat to visit four countries and 10 ports without having to pack and unpack.
 Visiting Europe without having to check into a new hotel every day or two, as well as travel by bus, train, car or plane is such a treat.
 The concept of unpacking once is a huge plus.